yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 ### Delete dead documentation

-Old, outdated, non-used guides can misinform and slow down the user experience on the website.
+Old, outdated, non-used guides can misinform and slow down the user experience with your product.
 They can show results in the search, which are not relevant or correct anymore.

 ### Do not duplicate information

-Duplicated content creates inconsistency and frustration, and are very hard to maintain.
+Duplicated content creates inconsistency and frustration, and it is hard to maintain.

 * Record the information once where it enhances the work the most
 * Link to information about a common technology or process instead of rewriting it in your own words